Finmeccanica CEO says Westland Helicopters not for sale

-ROME, Dec 11 (Reuters) - Italy’s Finmeccanica has not received any offer for the British arm of its helicopter business AgustaWestland and does not plan to sell it anyway, the aerospace and defence group’s chief executive, Mauro Moretti, said on Friday.
+ROME (Reuters) - Italy’s Finmeccanica SIFI.MI has not received any offer for the British arm of its helicopter business AgustaWestland and does not plan to sell it anyway, the aerospace and defense group’s chief executive, Mauro Moretti, said on Friday.

 “We didn’t have any request and, even if we had, we wouldn’t think of selling,” Moretti said.